American Legion program offers young public speakers opportunity to shine

 From the post’s program, Thomas advances to the district’s and from there to the division’s.
 If successful there, he has the chance to advance to competitions at the state and national levels.

-He earned a $500 scholarship for his work in the Post 48 program, and scholarship were awarded to Morgan and Mullis.
+He earned a $500 scholarship for his work in the Post 48 program.
+Scholarships were also awarded to Morgan and Mullis.
 Scholarships also are offered at higher levels of the competition.